 Have you been diagnosed with an ACL rupture?
 Has your GP sent you for an MRI and has the results shown a full rupture?
 Are you now deciding whether or not you want to get surgery or not?

-Which ever route you choose, it is a long recovery process and either way will need guidance from your therapist to help you get back to normal.
+Whichever route you choose, it is a long recovery process and either way will need guidance from your physiotherapist to help you get back to normal.

 Our physiotherapists here at Trilogy Physiotherapy are very experienced in working with ACL injuries.
 Book Now to get your ACL assessed or to start your rehabilitation journey!